corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

-All `QueryCriteria` implementations are composable using `AND` and `OR` operators.
+You can compose all `QueryCriteria` implementations using `AND` and `OR` operators.
 All `QueryCriteria` implementations provide an explicitly specifiable set of common attributes:

 * A state status attribute (`Vault.StateStatus`), which defaults to filtering on `UNCONSUMED` states.
-When chaining several criteria using `AND` or `OR`, the last value of this attribute will override any previous value.
+When chaining several criteria using `AND` or `OR`, the last value of this attribute overrides any previous value.
-* Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default,  this will be `ContractState` which resolves to all state types).
+* Contract state types (`<Set<Class<out ContractState>>`), which contain at minimum one type (the default is `ContractState`, which resolves to all state types).
 When chaining several criteria using `AND` and `OR` operators, all specified contract state types are combined into a single set.

 ### Custom queries in Kotlin